mate-academy/py-brute-force-password/README.md

     return sha256(to_hash.encode("utf-8")).hexdigest()
 ```

-And yes, your task is to find these 10 passwords (8-numeric symbols strings), and print them to console.
+Your task is to find these 10 passwords (8-numeric symbols strings) and print them to the console.

 Notes:
-- You should find 10 passwords - not 9.
-Check it.
+- you should find `10` passwords (not `9`) — check it;
-- You should use setup to speed up this brute forcing as much as possible.
+- you should use setup to speed up this brute forcing as much as possible;

-**Please note:** attach the screenshot of your script results (the console) to the PR.
+- attach the screenshot of your script results (the console) to the PR.